TritonDataCenter/rfd/rfd/0038/README.md

    traverse its address space.
 This pause is not noticeable for the typical small process, but can become noticeable once a process address space becomes large (tens of GB), as described above.
-This pause can cause noticable latency issues for some applications and we strive hard to avoid this.
+This pause can cause noticeable latency issues for some applications and we strive hard to avoid this.
 In addition, our current mechanism for invalidating pages when we're over the cap also locks the process, and suffers from the same latency concern on large processes.